Starcounter-Jack/JSON-Patch/README.md

 * `remove`, `replace` and `move` - original object that has been removed
 * `add` (only when adding to an array) - index at which item has been inserted (useful when using `-` alias)

+**Note: the returned array has `newDocument` property that you can use as the final state of the patched document**.

 See [Validation notes](#validation-notes)

 #### `applyOperation<T>(document: any, operation: Operation, validateOperation: <Boolean | Function> = false, mutateDocument = true): OperationResult<T>`